Links, connections and other useful information

 Free books on the web

-There any many places to find free books on the web.
+There are also many places to find free books on the web outside PEPWeb.
 Some are provided in PDF format, some read online as HTML documents and some can be downloaded in MP3 format to listen to.
 The list below is certainly not exhaustive of what is available, but it does cover Freud and a number of other psychoanalytic writers and thinkers.
 It is worth hunting around some of these sites as you might find free texts by other authors.

 e-books directory offers a small number of texts by Freud, Jung and others for downloading.